corda/corda-docs/content/en/docs/cenm/1.5/azure-ad-sso.md

 ## Auth Service configuration

-For Azure AD SSO, you can control the following options in your Auth Service config file:
+For Azure AD SSO, you can control the following options in your Auth Service configuration file:

 ```
     azuread {